skx/templer/README.md

-The header of the page is deliminated from the body by four dashes (`----`) and can contain an arbitrary number of "key: value" pairs, by default we'd only expect to see the page title being set on a per-page basis.
+The header of the page is deliminated from the body by four dashes (`----`) and can contain an arbitrary number of variable definitions - although by default we'd only expect to see the page title being set.

 The special variable __layout__ may be used to specify a different layout for the current page.
 If there is no per-page layout then the global layout declared